 A promissory note is very similar to a contract.
 It briefly states the terms and agreements of the payment.
 It is considered a “negotiable instrument”.
 Promissory notes are written with a “Promise to Pay” statement which includes an outline of how the note will be paid.

 A good example of a promissory note would be a mortgage.
-A mortgage not only outlines who owes the money and who is lending the money but also tells when and how the debt will be repaid.
+A mortgage outlines who owes the money and who is lending the money.
+It also tells when and how the debt will be repaid.

 4. Revolving Line of Credit